-- identify the individuals currently in the same position or similar positions within the band who fully meet/sometimes exceed expectations for the position; - evaluate the new employee's qualifications for the position against these incumbents.
+- confirm the competitive market value of the position, if available; - review and verify the candidate's salary history as stated on their application, through reference checks or, if an internal candidate, confirming with human resources; - identify the individuals currently in the same position or similar positions within the band who fully meet/sometimes exceed expectations for the position; - evaluate the candidate's qualifications for the position against these incumbents.
 The qualifications important to determining salary will vary from job to job.
 The following are types of individual qualifications that will be important in many jobs at American University amount of directly related job experience, amount of any related education, award of any necessary or preferred certifications.
 We would expect that individuals whose achievements are less than fully competent incumbents should be offered salaries in the first zone.
-Similarly, individuals with substantially greater achievements than fully competent incumbents will be offered salaries at the high end of the second zone or in the low end of the third zone;
+Similarly, individuals with substantially greater achievements than fully competent incumbents will be offered salaries at the high end of the second zone or in the low end of the third zone; and - consider whether the salary to be offered provides the individual with the opportunity to move appropriately through the band.